NxPKG/khulnasoft-docs/content/load-balancing/reference/migration-guides/health-monitor-notifications.md

 {{<details header="With code">}}

-If using the Cloudflare API, [re-create all your existing notifications](/api/operations/notification-policies-create-a-notification-policy) with the following parameters specified:
+If using the Khulnasoft API, [re-create all your existing notifications](/api/operations/notification-policies-create-a-notification-policy) with the following parameters specified:

 ```json
 "alert_type": "load_balancing_health_alert",